curveresearch/notes/stableswap.md

 the derivative of $f$, is positive (assuming $A >= 1$), so $f$ is strictly increasing and there is a unique $D$ that solves $f(D) = 0$.

 ## Newton's method
 The stableswap contracts utilize Newton's method to solve for $D$.
 It is easy to check $f'' > 0$, i.e. $f$ is convex.
-An elementary argument shows that this guarantees convergence of Newton's method starting with initial point $S$ to the solution.
+An elementary argument later will show that this guarantees convergence of Newton's method starting with initial point $S$ to the solution.

 The vyper code (from 3Pool) is: